Well, I finally have a small space within the nursery that surrounds my new home, to grow some pots of edibles for myself.

 I have been so lucky that my first house sit has been somewhere so beautiful.
 And for three whole months to boot.

 Enough time to sort out the excess of personal belongings I managed to bring with me despite selling, giving away, donating or throwing out the majority of my belongings.
-I have a rented…Continue
+I have a rented small 2x2m shed to store photos and a few personal items in.…Continue

 Verge gardens have been given the ok finally by the Brisbane City Council - a great deal of the credit must go to Jerry Coleby-Williams for years of effort to achieve this.

 Problem is I live in the Moreton Shire, where verge gardens are still frowned on.
 Never mind.
-I still have a verge garden and it…Continue
+I still have a verge garden and it gives me and passersby pleasure.
+It's coming along nicely with…Continue

 No rain for two months and the entire garden is drooping.
 Last night we finally had some good rain and I thoroughly enjoyed the sound of it on the roof and plants through the open front door while I slept.